Back to main menu

 SMS and email marketing engagement

+According to SMS marketing statistics from Sinch SimpleTexting, text messages enjoy a clickthrough rate (CTR) between 21% and 35%.
 In email marketing, clickthrough rates vary widely by industry.
 But in general, if your CTR for an email campaign is around 5%, you’re doing pretty well.

 Subscriber experience

-Email developers and designers can work together to create compelling campaigns with eye-catching visuals and calls-to-action (CTAs).
+Email developers and designers can work together to create compelling campaigns with eye-catching visuals and creative calls-to-action (CTAs).
 You can add animated GIFs, buttons, product images, and more.
 Advanced tactics can include email marketing trends like dynamic content and interactivity.

 We should point out, however, that other forms of mobile messaging do offer a lot more in terms of the subscriber experience.
 Beyond SMS, there are Multimedia Messaging Service (MMS) and Rich Communication Service (RCS).